Skip to Content

 Did It Keep Flies Away From Food?

-With the 13 methods I’ve listed above, you should be able to keep flies away from food.
+Thanks for reading my guide about keeping flies away from food!
+With the 14 methods I’ve listed above, you should be able to keep flies away from food.
 Or at least deal with them quickly if they do swoop in.

 If you’ve got any other tried and tested methods of keeping flies away from your outdoor party, let us know about them in the comments below!